-If you're wondering if you need pet health insurance or not, read this article and then decide if it makes sense for you.
+If you're wondering if you need pet health insurance for your Shih Tzu or not, read this article and then decide if it makes sense for you.

-If you’re like my household, your Shih Tzu dogs are part of the family too, and as family members, we want them to care for them like we do ourselves.
+If you're like my household, your dogs are a part of the family, and as family members, we want to care for them as we do ourselves.

-That said, lets look into why pet insurance may be helpful to you and your furbaby, but first we'll discuss the basics.
+That said, let's look into why pet insurance may be helpful to you and your furbaby, but first, you'll need to know the basics.

 Pet Insurance covers your veterinary expenses in case your pet becomes ill or is injured.

-Many pet owners don't consider insurance until it is too late, and that can be a costly mistake.
+Many pet guardians don't consider insurance until it is too late, which can be a costly mistake.

-Veterinarian bills can be extremely expensive, especially when it comes to things like surgery.
+Veterinarian bills can get expensive, especially when it comes to things like surgery.

-So having pet insurance can save you from unexpected expenses which can go up to thousands of dollars depending on what illness or injury your pet has incurred.
+Having pet insurance can save you from unexpected expenses that can go up to thousands of dollars depending on what illness or injury your pet has incurred.

-Pet insurance works a lot like human health insurance in that the insurance plan pays a portion of the veterinarian bill.
+Pet insurance works a lot like human health insurance whereas the insurance plan pays a portion of the veterinarian bill.

 You choose a deductible, pay a monthly fee and choose a veterinarian who participates in the insurance plan.

-The plan you choose, deductibles, age of pet, and pre-existing conditions will greatly influence the cost you will pay for coverage.
+The plan you choose, deductibles, age of the pet, and pre-existing conditions will significantly influence the cost you will pay for coverage.

-Insurance premium can go up or down depending on how much of a deductible you opt for and how much you are willing to co-pay in case of an insurance claim.
+Insurance premiums can go up or down depending on how much of a deductible you opt for and how much you are willing to co-pay for an insurance claim.

 In fact, like humans, pet health insurance can be more expensive for older animals that are more prone to getting sick.

-And with advancement in biotechnology, veterinary expenses have increased considerably due to costs associated with state of the art equipment being used to diagnose the illness.
+And with the advancement in biotechnology, veterinary expenses have increased considerably due to costs associated with the state-of-the-art equipment used to diagnose the illness.